imkrrish/imkrrish.github.io/content/featured/SelfieSegmentation/index.md

   - MediaPipe
 ---

-A simple React app that can add virtual background to a live video stream in the browser.
+A React app that can add virtual background to a live video stream in the browser.
-We choose the background from our device storage.
+We can choose the background from our device storage.
-To remove the background from the live camera feed uses MediaPipe Selfie Segmentation.
+To remove the background from the live camera feed used MediaPipe Selfie Segmentation.